amp; Overstock

 Inventory Planner (by Sage)

-Multi-channel forecasting that works across Amazon, Shopify, and other platforms.
-Uses AI to predict demand at the variant level.
-Includes purchase order generation and supplier management.
-Ideal for brands selling on multiple channels.
+Multi-channel forecasting that works across Amazon, Shopify, WooCommerce, BigCommerce, and other platforms.
+Uses AI to predict demand at the variant level โ€” not just SKU level.
+Includes purchase order generation, bundling support, and what-if scenario planning for promotional events.
+Ideal for brands selling on multiple channels who need a unified inventory view.
+The variant-level forecasting is particularly valuable for apparel and accessories sellers with complex size/color matrices.

 Amazon's Built-In Tools

-Amazon's Restock Inventory tool has gotten significantly better with AI enhancements.
-It now considers your sales velocity, seasonal trends, and FBA capacity limits.
-While not as sophisticated as third-party tools, it's free and surprisingly accurate for simple catalogs.
+Amazon's Restock Inventory tool and FBA Inventory Planning dashboard have gotten significantly better with AI enhancements.
+The system now considers your sales velocity, seasonal trends, and FBA capacity limits.
+While not as sophisticated as third-party tools โ€” it can't account for your promotional calendar, advertising changes, or supplier-specific lead time variability โ€” it's free and surprisingly accurate for simple catalogs with stable demand patterns.

 Our recommendation: Start with Amazon's built-in tools if you have fewer than 15 SKUs.
 Move to SoStocked or Inventory Planner once you're managing 20+ SKUs or if your products have strong seasonality.
+For brands doing $5M+ across multiple channels, Inventory Planner's multi-platform integration pays for itself within the first quarter.

 Implementing AI Forecasting: A Step-by-Step Guide

-- Map your lead times: Document supplier lead times, shipping times, and FBA receiving times for each product.
-Include variability — if your supplier sometimes ships in 14 days and sometimes in 28, the AI needs to know both.
+Document supplier lead times, shipping transit times, customs clearance variability (for international sourcing), and Amazon FBA receiving times for each product.
+Critically, include the variability โ€” if your supplier sometimes ships in 14 days and sometimes in 28, the AI needs both the average and the standard deviation.
+We've seen FBA receiving times alone range from 3 days to 3 weeks depending on the season and fulfillment center.

 Real Results: Manual vs. AI Forecasting